Last updated : Decembre 2021

-The application of commercial drones can now be found in five key sectors:
+The application of commercial drones can now be found in six sectors:

 - in retail, the likes of Amazon are utilizing drones to improve delivery times;